Upcoming Deadlines:

 Will I need to purchase any additional materials?

-No, you do not need to purchase any materials beyond the course fee, provided you have the required technology.
-The course site and its materials are designed to be accessed via a desktop or laptop computer.
-All course materials will be provided each week, in the form of PDFs, links, and videos.
+No, you do not need to purchase any materials beyond the course fee, provided you have the required technology (a computer with high-speed internet access).
+The course site and all course materials are designed to be accessed via a desktop or laptop computer.

 Will I have access to the course materials after the course ends?

-Learners have access to course sites in read-only mode for a limited time after the course concludes.
-This period lasts up to (but not longer than) one week.
-If a learner would like to save their work, we encourage them to download assignments with feedback ahead of this deadline.
-Learners do retain access to their PLC accounts.
+Learners have access to PLC course sites in read-only mode for a limited time after each course concludes.
+If a learner would like to retain a copy of their work, they need to download this material before the conclusion of the course.
+Learners retain access to their overall PLC account even after the conclusion of an individual course.
 Final score outcomes for each course taken will remain in our records.

 How do I contact PLC if I have questions?